abdullahbas/Data-Augmentation/README.md

 ﻿# Here I showed augmentation  of images with and without bounding boxes using PyTorch, Tensorflow, Albumentations and Imgaug.
 # Enjoy !
+# You can find bbox augmentation outputs in imgaug and albumentations folders.
+I looked bbox augmentation on tensorflow and PyTorch but I couldn't find any.
+May be there is not but I am not sure.
+I think someone who wants to create CV models should use PyTorch+Albumentations.
+**
 Augmentation is a very effective method to make your method more robust.
 As a matter of fact if you try to create models that Works quite well you should consider to use data augmentation.
 #
 First  install all of the requirements.